StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-04-cancellation-4-polling.md

 {% endhighlight %}

 Some method signatures take both a `CancellationToken` and a timeout value as separate parameters.
 I don't recommend this for your own code; this is mainly done in the BCL to enable more efficient p/Invokes of methods that take timeout parameters.
 Unless you're also p/Invoking APIs that take timeout parameters, I recommend just taking a single `CancellationToken` which can represent *any* kind of cancellation.

-By taking a `CancellationToken` parameter, a method is implicitly claiming that it may respond to cancellation.
-Technically, this is "may respond", not "must respond".
-In some cases (like interface implementations), a `CancellationToken` argument may be ignored.
-So the presence of a `CancellationToken` parameter does not necessarily mean the code *must* support cancellation, but it *might*.

 ## The Cancellation Contract: Response